1230james/civ3-mod/README.md

 * Adds new government form: Fundamentalism
 * Adds four extra civilization advances:
     * Fundamentalism, which unlocks Fundamentalism as a form of government
-    * Machinery, Steam Engine, and Vacuum Tube, which are end-of-era techs you must research to proceed to the next era
+    * Paper, Steam Engine, and Vacuum Tube, which are end-of-era techs you must research to proceed to the next era
 * Workers tweaked & new unit: Engineer
     * Engineers are identical to Workers, except they work twice as fast
     * Workers no longer get an efficiency boost upon researching Replaceable Parts
     * Engineers become available after researching Replaceable Parts and Workers can be upgraded to Engineers
+* New unit: Atomic Bomb
+    * Ported over Atomic Bomb unit from the *WWII in the Pacific* scenario
+    * Unlocked with Fission, requires Uranium + Oil and completed Manhattan Project to build
+    * Single use like other nukes, else behaves like any other air unit
+    * Included to give civilizations nuclear strike capability without Space Flight or in case they lack aluminum
 * Other new units:
     * Fire Longbowman for the Mauryans
     * Cuban FAR for Cuba